cloudquery/docs/docs/cli/commands/provider-download.md

 # provider download

-Downloads all providers specified in config.hcl
+Downloads all providers specified in `cloudquery.yml`

 ## Usage